Be Courageous! Personal Management

 The root of the word courage is cor – the Latin word for heart.
 Courage originally meant “To speak one’s mind by telling all one’s heart.” (-etymology dictionary) Courage definitely comes from our heart, and overrules our mind’s fear, excuses, or justifications to act otherwise.

 Why is courage an important virtue to cultivate?
 You may never face physical danger or a serious health problem, but unfortunately life is full of opportunities to face fear.
 The question is, how will you deal with it?
 If you do not develop courage to plough through your fears your life is sure to be marked with regrets of opportunities lost, a long list of “what if’s”, and a feeling that you may have settled for second best.
-Often the greatest opportunities are on the other side of the door, if you
+Often the greatest opportunities are on the other side of the door!

 How can courage be developed?
 First, having a strong set of values is needed for courage.
 Beliefs that you hold dearly to no matter what happens, will feed the courage in your heart.